You might assume the world’s best road cyclists have access to the fastest and most expensive technology.

 For example, Team TotalEnergies rides blacked-out Specialized Shiv TT bikes because its bike provider, ENVE, does not make its own.

-On the other hand, Pinarello put a lot of resources into developing a fast and UCI-compliant time-trial bike for Team Ineos, who have TT specialists like Filippo Ganna on their roster.
+On the other hand, Pinarello put a lot of resources into developing a fast and UCI-compliant time-trial bike for Team Ineos, which has TT specialists such as Filippo Ganna on its roster.

 Perhaps the UCI should get rid of time-trial bikes altogether to level the playing field.

 WorldTour riders already use their road bikes in some uphill time trials.
-The 2023 Tour Down Under prologue also saw riders use road bikes.
-The cost of shipping TT machines to the other side of the world is prohibitive for this week-long stage race.
+The 2023 Tour Down Under prologue also saw riders use road bikes, because the cost and logistics of shipping dedicated TT machines to the other side of the world was prohibitive for this week-long stage race.

 If cycling is to become more financially and environmentally sustainable, maybe transporting and maintaining a separate fleet of seldom-used bikes won’t make sense for other races in the future.

 Most of the bikes at the UK National Hill Climb Championships weigh in below this limit.
-Some use expensive parts to do so, but most don’t.
+Some use expensive parts to do so, but many don’t.

-For example, the Trek Émonda SLR 6 weighed 6.5kg in 52cm.
-This is small but the wheels and cockpit were alloy.
+For example, the 2015 Trek Émonda SLR 6 weighed 6.5kg in a size 52cm, even with an Ultegra groupset plus alloy wheels and an alloy cockpit.

 The aero revolution